 We’re looking for students who want to better the lives of children, adolescents and families in underserved communities — and who want to help us pioneer a new way to supply teachers for rural and semi-rural areas in North Carolina.

-As part of the first cohort in this new TIP Teaching Scholars Award Program, you will help create a pipeline of highly qualified teachers for school districts that most need teachers.
+As part of the TIP Teaching Scholars Award Program, you will help create a pipeline of highly qualified teachers for school districts that most need teachers.
 You will also receive enrichment and mentoring opportunities that will further prepare you to meet the needs of your students.

 5 Reasons to be a TIP Teaching Scholar